qonst/homebridge-gpio-motorized-door/README.md

 * `openSensor` and `closedSensor` defines sensors triggered when the door reaches fully opened or closed states (magnetic reed-switches is useful for this).
   If only one or no sensors are defined, a timeout-trigger will be used instead based on `maxTransitionTime`.
 * `canBeStopped` configures whether the door can be stopped mid transition.
-If it does, it's assumed triggering the switch will stop the door and another triggering will make the door reverse direction.
+If it does, it's assumed triggering the switch will stop the door and anothertriggering will make the door reverse direction.
+* `initialFallbackState` defines the initial state of the door if no sensors are defined or active